 I hoped this would be helpful, and I wish you luck in finding the proper TC who would be even more helpful.

 I know I set you a lot of requirements to meet, but let's not forget that there aren't any unicorns in the wild.
-The perfect individual isn't necessarily the right person in every situation (you can go ahead and steal that line and apply it to anything in life).
+You can take that adage and apply it to anything in life; sometimes the right person isn't always the perfect person.
 Hiring someone who is at least capable and eager to learn is worthwhile if you're drowning in administrative work and struggling to locate your ideal TC.